khamidou/khamidou.github.io/accepting-payments-with-django/index.md

 ## Accepting payments with Django

-You've probably come to this page after having seen the tons of different packages on Django packages.
-There's a lot, but among those, only django-payments and ... seem to provide decent support for multiple providers.
+You've probably come to this page after having seen the [tons of different packages on Django packages](https://www.djangopackages.com/grids/g/payment-processing/).
+I'll cut to the chase.
+To me, [django-merchant](https://github.com/agiliq/merchant) is the most mature payments app if you need support for multiple providers.

+If you only need to support PayPal or Stripe, [django-stripe-payments](https://github.com/eldarion/django-stripe-payments) and [django-paypal](https://github.com/spookylukey/django-paypal) are good options.

+### Stripe and PayPal gotchas

 ## Implementing payments using django-payments